We've compiled a list of marketing tips for architects that actually make the phone ring; all you need is a bit of practice and a lot of patience.

 Ask yourself these questions:

-- Who are the influences to your blue cod client?
+- Who are the influencers of your blue cod client?
 Maybe we can fish through these people (have you heard of my Dirty 30 strategy?).

 - Do these people live in any particular area?
 Maybe we can use signage in their neighborhood.